ClimDesign/QDF/Stan/README.md

 setting the log likelihood equal to $-\infty$ when the sampler proposes a value outside the support.

-However, once we look at fitting the GEV with more complex methods the parameter-dependent support starts to become an issue.
+However, Stan needs parameter bounds defined at initialization, so we can’t just enforce any support conditions in the likelihood.

-In this vignette we look at the gradient-based Hamiltonian Monte Carlo (HMC) sampler implemented in Stan.
-Stan needs parameter bounds defined at initialization, so we can’t just enforce any support conditions in the likelihood.
 Furthermore, the parameters need to be continuously differentiable at the bounds, so we can’t have bounds in the form of conditional statements on other parameter values (no if-then statements).

 This is typically handled (see Aki Vehtari’s [work](https://mc-stan.org/users/documentation/case-studies/gpareto_functions.html)